susanev/uw-stars-cse/142/week7/lecture-notes.md

   ```

 #### Hybrid Approach
-* Use line-based processing on the file, but then usd token-based processing for the individual lines of the file
+* Use line-based processing on the file, but then use token-based processing for the individual lines of the file
 * Do this by passing the line itself (a String) into a new Scanner object to use token-based processing
 * An example of this approach is shown below